Schultz Scholarship Program

 - Seeking out opportunities and collaborations with faculty, graduate students and alumni in design projects, research, and outreach.
 Additional funding may be available for travel and project support.

-- Coordinating their activities and meeting regularly with the HE program coordinator and faculty.
+- Coordinating their activities and meeting regularly with the HE Associate Director and faculty.

 - Mentoring younger HE students as an upperclassman and following graduation, depending on alignment of interests and goals.